 Insight engines gather content from a broad spectrum of sources, including those relevant to the immediate needs of digital workers outside of your CMS.
 They also extend beyond traditional enterprise search by providing the capability to engage with content and extract insights without touching the source of that content.

 Natural language and rich context are used in such interactions, which will come to rely less on a search box and a button and more on proactivity over time.”

 – Gartner Magic Quadrant Report

-These are powerful capabilities that you will not find with of the box feature that can just be turned on.
+These are robust capabilities that you will not find with of the box feature that can just be turned on.
 However, while this technology should be at the center of interactions with a user, the path to implementation is often debated.

 The benefits of deploying an Insight Engine for these experiences often is overlooked by companies implementing a CMS.
 Strangely by focusing on the publishing platform and content delivery they often neglect to deliver on the feature users rely on the most.
 Engaged users search.
 You should encourage it.

 Companies don’t choose their CMS because of search.
 It’s the truth.
 When they evaluated their CMS choices, they didn’t have their content in it.
 Additionally, many companies have an incorrect belief that the technology is embedded in their Liferay, Interwoven or Sitecore CMS already.
 Every CMS has search technology, but as we pointed out, the embedded technology isn’t the same technology that Gartner is calling “Insight Engines” or Forrester calling “Cognitive Search.”
 The differences between what CMS search out of the box is and what it can be is significant.

 We have over ten years of experience delivering better search and data experiences for our customers and their users.Let's Get Started